benswinney/kube-homelab-multinode/README.md

 sudo mv /etc/haproxy/haproxy.cfg{,.bkp}
 ```

-Add the below line to the `/etc/systctl.conf` file on each HAProxy node
+Add the below line to the `/etc/systctl.conf` file on each Proxy node

 ```shell
 net.ipv4.ip_nonlocal_bind=1
 ```

-Create a new `/etc/haproxy/haproxy.cfg` on each HAProxy node:
+Create a new `/etc/haproxy/haproxy.cfg` on each Proxy node:

 ```shell
 global